Wainggan/calico/README.md

 calico_run(state, "run") // prints "bottom", then "top"
 ```

-check the documentation for more details.
+Check [the documentation](https://github.com/Wainggan/calico/wiki) for more details.